 • No registration required

-• Please arrive 10 minutes before the tour begins.
+• Please arrive 10 minutes before the tour begins

-One hundred years ago, students from the Faculty of Medicine in Montpellier unveiled works of art in the Jardin des Plantes and the faculty's historic building to celebrate its 700th anniversary.
-To replicate this symbolic gesture on the occasion of the 800th anniversary, an association was created by current students in 2019.
+One hundred years ago, students from the Montpellier Faculty of Medicine unveiled works of art in the Jardin des Plantes and its historic building to celebrate the faculty’s 700th anniversary.
+To recreate this symbolic gesture for the 800th anniversary, a student association was founded by current students in 2019.

-The birth of an association
+The founding of an association

-To carry out this project,the Association Carabine Montpelliéraine (ACM) and the Syndicat des Internes du Languedoc-Roussillon (SIRL) have joined forces to createthe Association pour une Cérémonie Historique des Etudiants en Médecine de Montpellier (ACHEMM).
-The association has 19 members and is chaired by Allan Guilliey, a fourth-year medical student.
-Its goal is to bring the project to fruition, from concept to completion, including finding artists to exhibit their work at the new Arnaud de Villeneuve Campus.
+To carry out this project,the Association Carabine Montpelliéraine (ACM) and the Syndicat des Internes du Languedoc-Roussillon (SIRL) have joined forces to createthe Association for a Historic Ceremony of Montpellier Medical Students (ACHEMM).
+The association consists of 19 members and is chaired by Allan Guilliey, a fourth-year medical student.
+The association’s goal is to implement the project from concept to completion, including the search for artists who will exhibit their works at the new Arnaud de Villeneuve Campus.

-Originally, this exhibition was to be introduced by a gala organized by ACHEMM students.
-Numerous European institutions were to be invited at the end of 2020, and the association had the opportunity to speak at the COIMBRA group congress initially scheduled for June 2020.
-This group, founded in 1985, aims to bring together and promote excellence in European universities, with a view to sustaining high standards of teaching, research, and academic mobility at the international level, while creating special cultural links.
+Originally, this exhibition was to be launched with a gala organized by ACHEMM students.
+Numerous European institutions were to be invited to attend in late 2020, and the association had the opportunity to speak at the COIMBRA Group conference, initially scheduled for June 2020.
+Founded in 1985, this group aims to bring together and promote excellence among European universities, with a view to sustaining high standards of teaching, research, and academic mobility on an international level, while fostering unique cultural ties.

-Unfortunately, health restrictions have forced a rethink of the event, so a preview of the exhibition will be held in July 2021 to showcase the students' work.
+Unfortunately, due to health restrictions requiring a rethinking of the event, an exhibition opening will take place in July 2021 to showcase the students’ work.

-A colossal task
+A monumental task

-To carry out this project, the students in the association had to invest a lot of their time and energy.
-In order to exhibit meaningful works, the students issued a call for projects to local artists.
-Around twenty artists sent in their work, and the students chose thirteen of them based on those that seemed most artistically suited to the project.
+To bring this project to fruition, the students in the association had to invest a great deal of their time and energy.
+To showcase meaningful works, the students issued a call for submissions to local artists.
+About twenty artists submitted their work; the students then selected thirteen of them based on which pieces seemed most artistically suited to the project.

-Finally, a great deal of organizational work was carried out over the course of these two years to promote this exhibition and, through it, the history of the Faculty.
+Finally, a tremendous amount of organizational work has been done over the past two years to bring this exhibition to life and, through it, to highlight the history of the Faculty.

 Transmission as a common thread

 The theme of this exhibition is transmission.
-In 2017, the 800-year-old faculty was enriched with a new, state-of-the-art site: the Arnaud de Villeneuve Campus.
-The works in this exhibition link these two sites, combining classicism and modernity, realism and abstraction to represent both places and, through them, both eras.
+Indeed, in 2017, the 800-year-old Faculty expanded with a new, state-of-the-art campus: the Arnaud de Villeneuve Campus.
+The works in this exhibition bridge the gap between these two sites, combining the classical and the modern, realism and abstraction, to represent both places and, through them, both eras.

-The centerpiece of this exhibition, created by Nicolas Daubanes, is a DNA molecule, reminding us that although the Faculty is spread across different sites, all these campuses share the same DNA and are part of its history.
+The centerpiece of this exhibition, created by Nicolas Daubanes, is a DNA molecule—a reminder that even though the Faculty is spread across different locations, all these campuses share the same DNA and are part of its history.

-Artists and their works
+Artists and Their Works

 Visit the exhibition

-Guided tours will be offered on Saturday, July 10, and Sunday, July 11, starting at 2 p.m.
-They will be conducted in accordance with social distancing measures.
+Guided tours will be offered on Saturday, July 10, and Sunday, July 11, starting at 2:00 p.m.
+They will be conducted in accordance with safety guidelines.
 Registration is required:

-The association would like to thank all its partners (DRAC, FRAC, the Hérault department, the Occitanie region, Pumkin, CROUS, the University of Montpellier, Montpellier Métropole, and the City of Montpellier) for their support, as well as Professor Gérald CHANQUES and the Faculty services who worked to ensure the smooth running of this project.
+The association would like to thank all of its partners (the DRAC, the FRAC, the Hérault Department, the Occitanie Region, Pumkin, the CROUS, the University of Montpellier, the Montpellier Metropolitan Area, and the City of Montpellier) for their support, as well as Professor Gérald CHANQUES and the Faculty’s staff, who worked to ensure the smooth running of this project.

-In 2016 and 2018, Ms. Barjon and Ms. Blanc, daughters of former Dean Gaston Giraud, bequeathed their father's archives to the University of Montpellier.
-These archives now enable us to offer you an exhibition on the evolution of the Faculty's various buildings and sites since the 700th anniversary commemorated in 1921.
+In 2016 and 2018, Ms. Barjon and Ms. Blanc, daughters of former Dean Gaston Giraud, bequeathed their father’s archives to the University of Montpellier.
+Thanks to these archives, we are now able to present an exhibition on the evolution of the Faculty’s various buildings and sites since its 700th anniversary, commemorated in 1921.

-An exhibition divided into several parts
+An exhibition divided into several sections

-This exhibition, organized by the archives department of the University of Montpellier (Sophie Dikoff, Antoine Redouly, and Gwendoline Perrault) in collaboration with Ms. Barjon and Professor Dedet, and with the participation of Dean Jacques Bringer, Professor Daniel Jarry, and Mr. Serge Caminade, will focus on the evolution of the various buildings and sites that make up the Faculty: the Historic Building, the Institute of Biology, the extensions in Nîmes and on the northern site of Montpellier (the UPM and the Arnaud de Villeneuve campus building) and, finally, the Jardin des Plantes.
+This exhibition, organized by the University of Montpellier Archives Department (Sophie Dikoff, Antoine Redouly, and Gwendoline Perrault) in collaboration with Ms. Barjon and Professor Dedet, and with the special participation of Dean Jacques Bringer, Professor Daniel Jarry, and Mr. Serge Caminade, will focus on the evolution of the various buildings and sites that make up the Faculty: the Historic Building, the Institute of Biology, the extensions in Nîmes and on the northern site of Montpellier (the UPM and the Arnaud de Villeneuve campus building), and finally the Botanical Garden.

 Thanks to donations from the family of former Dean Giraud, this exhibition features a wealth of photographs.
-You can admire photos of the old buildings and see how they have changed over time.
-The exhibition also showcases other documents that are significant to the development of the buildings, such as architectural plans, handwritten letters, postcards, and more.
+You can view photos of the old buildings and see how their architecture has evolved over time.
+The exhibition also showcases other documents that shed light on the buildings’ development, such as architectural plans, handwritten letters, and postcards…

 A large-scale project

-On this occasion, we interviewed Sophie Dikoff, the archivist in charge of this exhibition, to understand how it was put together.
+To mark the occasion, we spoke with Sophie Dikoff, the archivist in charge of this exhibition, to learn how it was put together.

 Could you tell us about your job?

-My role as archivist at the University of Montpellier is to assist all departments in processing their archives in accordance with current legislation on public archives.
-This task is carried out in conjunction with the Hérault departmental archives, which exercise scientific and technical control.
-Archives provide a record of developments, whether architectural, societal, or other.
+My role as an archivist at the University of Montpellier is to assist all departments in managing their archives in accordance with current legislation governing public archives.
+This work is carried out in collaboration with the Hérault Departmental Archives, which provides scientific and technical oversight.
+Archives serve to document changes—whether architectural, societal, or otherwise…

-Where do the archives in this exhibition come from?
+Where do the archival materials in this exhibition come from?

-Most of these come from donations made by the family of Dean Giraud.
-The dean kept many documents relating to his various projects as Dean of the Faculty of Medicine in Montpellier, but also in his personal capacity, as he was passionate about the history of medicine and the Faculty of Montpellier.
-The other archives come from the University's iconographic collection, the University's photo library, and that of the Conference of University Presidents, which were supplemented by photographs taken for the exhibition.
+Most of these items come from donations made by Dean Giraud’s family.
+Indeed, the dean kept many documents related to his various projects, both in his capacity as dean of the Montpellier Faculty of Medicine and in his personal capacity, as someone with a passion for the history of medicine and the Montpellier Faculty.
+The remaining archives come from the University’s iconographic collection, the University’s photo library, and that of the Conference of University Presidents, which have been supplemented by photographs taken for the exhibition.

 How long did it take you to prepare this exhibition?

 The exhibition was originally scheduled to take place in October 2020, but due to health restrictions, we had to postpone it.
-So I've been working on this project since around the beginning of 2020.
-The process is very long, as we first have to conduct research to learn about the different aspects of the subject (research in archives, reading, meetings with resource persons), select the most interesting documents, request authorization to use photos in accordance with copyright laws, write texts, and determine a tour route.
-For the scenography, we called on the services of a professional scenographer, André Dumonnet.
-For this exhibition, the decision was made to present each building individually and then in chronological order.
-A panel presents a chronology of all buildings and sites.
+So I’ve been working on this project since around the beginning of 2020.
+The process is very long, as it first requires conducting research to understand the various aspects of the subject (searching archives, reading, meeting with subject matter experts), selecting the most interesting documents, obtaining permissions to use photos in accordance with copyright laws, writing texts, and determining a visitor route.
+For the exhibition design, we hired a professional scenographer, André Dumonnet.
+For this exhibition, the approach was to organize the presentation by building and then in chronological order.
+A panel displays a timeline covering all buildings and sites.

-An exhibition open to all
+An exhibition open to everyone

 The exhibition, which will run from June 18, 2021, at 1:30 p.m. to July 21, 2021, at 6:00 p.m., is free of charge.
-Visits are free from Wednesday to Friday from 1:30 p.m. to 6 p.m. and on Saturdays from 10 a.m. to 12:30 p.m.
-Guided tours are available on Saturdays from 1:30 p.m. to 6 p.m.
+Self-guided tours will be available Wednesday through Friday from 1:30 p.m. to 6:00 p.m. and Saturdays from 10:00 a.m. to 12:30 p.m., with guided tours available Saturdays from 1:30 p.m. to 6:00 p.m.